-In 2019/20 this will secure £6.5m of savings for the IJB, with a target of £5.9m and £6.8m set for 2020/21 and 2021/22 respectively.
+In 2019/20 this will secure £x.xm of savings for the IJB, with a target of £3m set for 2020/21 and 2021/22.

 Service Reform and Innovation

 During 2018/19 the IJB approved transformation programmes for Adults, Older People and Children and Families Services.
 In addition it has approved the Mental Health Strategy for Greater Glasgow and Clyde and the Primary Care Improvement Plan for Glasgow City.